Los Angeles Chargers vs. Cleveland Browns NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Los Angeles has combined with its opponents to score more than 47 points only once this season.
+- Los Angeles has combined with its opponents to put up more than 47 points just once this year.

-- Cleveland has combined with its opponents to score more than 47 points in two games this season.
+- Cleveland's games have gone over 47 points in two opportunities this season.

-- The two teams combine to average 48.8 points per game, 1.8 more than the total in this contest.
+- The two teams combine to average 48.8 points per game, 1.8 more than the over/under in this contest.

-- This contest's total is 11.7 points above the 35.3 these two squads combine to surrender per game this season.
+- This contest's total is 11.7 points greater than the 35.3 these two squads combine to surrender per game this season.

-- Chargers games this season feature an average total of 51.6 points, a number 4.6 points higher than Sunday's over/under.
+- The average total in Chargers games this season is 51.6, 4.6 points above Sunday's over/under of 47.

-- The 47-point over/under for this game is 2.8 points below the 49.8 points per game average total in Browns games this season.
+- In 2020, games involving the Browns have averaged a total of 49.8 points, 2.8 more than the set total in this contest.

 Chargers stats and trends

-- In Los Angeles' four games this year, it has three wins against the spread.

-- The Chargers have been favored by 2.5 points or more two times this season and covered the spread in one of them.
+- This season, the Chargers have one ATS win in two games as a favorite of 2 points or more.

-- Los Angeles' games this year have not hit the over on any of four set point totals.
+- Los Angeles' games this year have not gone over any of four set point totals.

-- Los Angeles is 3-1 against the spread and 3-1 overall this season when the team scores more than 16.8 points.
+- Los Angeles is 3-1 against the spread and 3-1 overall this season when the team notches more than 16.8 points.

-- When Los Angeles churns out over 250.3 yards, the team is 3-1 against the spread and 3-1 overall.
+- Los Angeles is 3-1 against the spread and 3-1 overall when the team churns out over 250.3 yards.

-- This year, the Chargers have turned the ball over four times, one more than the Browns' takeaways (3).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Browns.